The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: SGD with Delayed Updates

-\end{itemize} where $\bar \xx_{T} := \frac{1}{W_T} \sum_{t=0}^T w_t \xx_t $ and $W_T = \sum_{t=0}^T w_t$. \end{theorem} This theorem shows that only the (asymptotically faster decaying) optimization terms (the terms depending on the initial error $\norm{\xx_0-\xx^\star}$) are impacted by the delay $\tau$; the stochastic terms (the terms depending on $\sigma$), are unaffected by the delay.
+Theorem~\ref{thm:delay} shows that only the (asymptotically faster decaying) optimization terms (the terms depending on the initial error $\norm{\xx_0-\xx^\star}$) are impacted by the delay $\tau$; the stochastic terms (the terms depending on $\sigma$), are unaffected by the delay.
 This means that stochastic delayed gradient descent converges for any constant delay $\tau$ asymptotically at the same rate as stochastic gradient descent without delays.
 This makes delayed gradient updates a powerful technique to e.g.\ hide communication cost in distributed environments.